Natural Cleaning Products to Make Yourself

 Non-toxic cleaner for the kitchen

 Whatever I can’t clean with plain vinegar in the kitchen can also be solved with some simple nontoxic household ingredients.
 Just like the toilet scrubbing, you can sprinkle baking soda in the sink and scrub, then spray on your vinegar spray and scrub while you rinse it down the sink, cleaning the drain as it goes.
-Two for one natural cleaners.
+Two for one natural cleaner.

 Cleaning dishes without toxic cleaners